Pringley/masters-thesis/main.markdown

     access Python libraries from the Ruby language in a case study of LED patents and metadata.

-BIFROST: A DYNAMIC REMOTE PROCEDURE CALL PROTOCOL {#bifrostchapter}
+Bifrost: A Dynamic Remote Procedure Call Protocol {#bifrostchapter}
 =================================================

 Section \ref{grisbersec} presents a proof of concept called `Grisbr`, a Ruby